Careers Programme

 2. Learning from career and labour market information (delivered through assemblies)

-3. Addressing the needs of each pupil (through a tailored curriculum and 1:1 interviews with our Careers Advisor, provision of Unifrog (an online programme))
+3. Addressing the needs of each pupil (through a tailored curriculum and 1:1 interviews with our Careers Advisor, provision of Unifrog (an online programme)

-8. Personal guidance (through House guidance interviews, SLT interviews, mock interviews and careers interviews)
+8. Personal guidance (through House guidance interviews, SLT interviews, Mock Interviews and Careers Interviews)

 The key employability skills we will seek to develop are: